2013 GMC Yukon Hybrid Performance

-Reviewers say the Yukon Hybrid is fairly powerful, but because of its size, it takes time to get up to speed.
-Critics also note that its ponderous handling falls well short of crossover SUVs and its limited maneuverability detract from its overall performance.
+Reviewers say the 2013 Yukon Hybrid is fairly powerful, but because of its size, it takes time to get up to speed.
+Critics also note that its ponderous handling falls well short of the handling dynamics of crossover SUVs and its limited maneuverability detracts from its overall performance.

 - "Apart from its powertrain, the Yukon Hybrid is functionally little different from a standard Yukon, meaning you still get a powerful V8, the ability to transport up to eight people and a towing capacity of 6,200 pounds." -- Edmunds (2012)